Experience Something Amazing!

 We do not require IQ testing for children 6 and under.
 Young children are instead evaluated on their academic and developmental readiness for our curriculum and schedule.

 There are two options for young children at Joule.
-Kindergarten is our base program for students who do not yet know how to read.
+Kindergarten is our base program for students who do not yet know how to read, and students in Kinder are typically 3-5 years old.
 Bridge is an advanced program for students capable of lower elementary work, but who are too young or otherwise developmentally unready for the full-day schedule of the elementary classes.
+Students in Bridge are usually 5-7 years old, but may enter sooner based on academic and social aptitude.

 We do not have a preschool or daycare program on campus, and therefore all students must demonstrate a basic readiness for kindergarten-level work in order to be accepted.
 To apply for Kindergarten, your child must be at least 2 1/2 years old, able to count objects to at least 20 independently, and know their entire alphabet and letter-sound associations.
 Students must be potty trained to the point where they require no assistance at the toilet and no longer take naps.